-If you have a fine art, architecture or design background and would like to develop your professional practice within the public realm, this dynamic, production-based course is ideal.
-It allows you to identify and locate spaces in which to make and ‘test' your work in the public domain, through site-specific work, performance and sound installation, internet activity, print-based publication, etc.
+If you have a fine art, architecture or design background and would like to develop your professional practice within the contemporary fine art realm, this dynamic, production-based course is ideal.
+It enables you to identify and locate spaces in which to make and ‘test' your work, through site-specific work, performance and sound installation, internet activity, print-based publication, and so on.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.

 This module is a core requirement for all postgraduate students in the School of Fine Art.
 It enables you to develop your individual fine art practice, through a combination of group seminars, critiques and informal presentations.
 You will gain (through experience) a mature, discursive approach that develops a critical and theoretical framework to contextualise your practice.
 This module guides you through the key principles, perspectives and practices that inform the contemporary art arena.
 The module culminates in the presentation of a body of work with an emphasis on production and process and your ability to position your work within the wider contemporary art field.